charlottegray17/100-days-of-code/log.md

 **Today's Progress**:
 Finished styling across ALL DEVICES.
 I am so happy!
 Flexbox is still a very cruel mistress, we tousled tonight, but I came out victorious.
 My CSS is messy, this I am 100% certain of - I'm not going to try and clean it now, but rather move on and work towards being more succinct and concise when styling in future.

 **Thoughts:** Pleased to be able to pass this milestone.
 This project is what initially knocked me off the wagon, as I had felt that everything was so wrong.
 Now looking at it finished, this feels like a big deal.
 Excited to go get frustrated by a different project now please, thank you.

+### Day 5: Saturday July 4, 2020

+**Today's Progress**:
+Established connection to mine and Jenny's shared repo.
+Built desktop design comps, and pushed to github.

+**Thoughts:** Good to be back in github for something other than pushing the log (no offence).
+Not sure if im pulling and pushing right but we'll see how it's worked out for Jenny on the other side.
+Tomorrow heading back into Javascript.

+Also need to get back on to my own portfolio.
+Maybe I will look into building the pages and then coming back to landing page as it's giving me so much trouble!
+Want to complete it as it's had so much thought go into it.

 **To Do's**